michaelseptiadi/michaelseptiadi/README.md

 - 👋 Hi, I’m @michaelseptiadi
-- 🌱 I’m currently learning How to Be a Front End Developer
+- 🌱 I’m currently work as a Front End Developer
 - 📫 You can connect with my Linkedin https://www.linkedin.com/in/michaelseptiadi/

 <!---